 Common Name: King Solomon's Seal

-Polygonatum commutatum is a Perennial up to 2.00 metres tall.
+Polygonatum commutatum is a perennial plant that can grow up to 2.00 metres tall.

 It has edible, medicinal and miscellaneous uses.